 But just because Malvasia is a survivor doesn’t mean she isn’t fickle.
 “She” must face the Adriatic, Tamara says, because of the seaside breezes which provide a necessary counterbalance.
 And ponca soil, the region’s iconic Flysch which fosters a directness to the acidity of each vine’s fruit, is essential.
 Without it, the wines feel heavy.

-At last, we come to Ribolla Gialla, a slippery local grape with the biggest personality of all.
-When vinified without maceration, it is often austere and reserved — sometimes, so much so that it seems to lack perspective.
-But give it time on the skins — i.e. let it soak like a tea bag for hours, even days — and Ribolla Gialla explodes with personality.
-Seen as Friuli’s greatest grape for vini macerati, it has become a bit of an icon.
+At last, we come to Ribolla Gialla, a dynamic local grape with the biggest personality of all.
+When vinified without maceration, it is often austere and reserved — sometimes, so much so that it seems muddled.
+But give it time on the skins and the grape explodes with personality.
+I find it most compelling when Ribolla Gialla can play the part of a trickster, its vivid color daring you to think of citrus when it is actually speaking of berries and dark flowers.

 “Nowadays, there is always the problem in the world of wine that we divide the vineyard from the cellar.
 They should never be divided, for wine is a communication between the two.”